About Alex Sumner

 About Alex’ publications

 All of Alex’ books are available in both print and Kindle formats.
 Alex is keen to support Ebooks as (a) they do not weigh anything; (b) they are environmentally friendly – no trees are harmed in their making; and (c) they are more economical to produce and therefore represent better value for money to the reader (and Alex himself).
-Alex is concerned that Ebooks are currently treated unfairly compared to print books in terms of the UK’s VAT laws.
+For a long time, Alex has campaigned for Ebooks to be VAT-free, which finally happened in 2020.

 NB: it is not necessary to own a Kindle reader in order to enjoy Kindle ebooks – click here for more details.